… a beautifully crafted, concise performance … SO TIMELY…

 – Kohler Arts Center, Audience Response

-Kea and the Ark (Remount) - June 2026
+KEA and the ARK - June 2026

-Kea Tawana built a 20 ton ark in the central ward of the City of Newark.
+Kea Tawana built a 20-ton ark in the central ward of the City of Newark.
 Kea and the Ark is a 60-minute performance using storytelling, puppetry, electric cello, and movement to tell her story.

 Twist the Grid (Work-In-Progress) - June 2026